AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ### Is there a way to use Spin embedder rvc voice models?
-Wokada Deiteris Fork doesn't support models trained with the Spin embedder (which are very few), but there is a Pull Request for that https://github.com/deiteris/voice-changer/pull/213.
+Yes.
+The standard versions of the Wokada Deiteris Fork do not support models trained with the Spin embedder.
+However, a community-built (made by forking https://github.com/tg-develop/voice-changer and updating the .yml workflows linux's ubuntu's version from 20.04 to 24.04) version is available that adds this functionality.

+For a full explanation and download links, please see the **[Spin Embedder Version (Community Build)](http://docs.aihub.gg/realtime-voice-changer/local/deiteris-w-okada-fork/#newer-community-built-version-with-spin-support)** section of this guide.

 ***
 ###### ‎